08 Best Software Development Methodologies

 Get in touch with Savvycom for a free consultation.
 We’ll help you decide on next steps, explain how the development process is organized, and provide you with a free project estimate.

-3.5.
+2.5.
 Rapid Application Development

 In 1991, the Rapid Application Development (RAD) methodology was created, and it became the basis for modern iterative frameworks.
 It focuses on producing items in a considerably shorter amount of time without sacrificing quality.

 The RAD framework is a four-step process that includes project requirements, prototyping, testing, and implementation.
-Instead of linear models, RAD focuses on creating prototypes based on the supplied needs and testing them with the customer.
+Instead of linear software development models, RAD focuses on creating prototypes based on the supplied needs and testing them with the customer.
 This is done through several iterations until the customer is satisfied with the outcome.

 Extensive prototype testing yields valuable input, which helps to minimize much of the product risk.
 When RAD is used, there is a reasonable likelihood that the product will be released on time.
 RAD frequently uses development tools that automate and streamline the process.